JackPadalino/AMSCSApp/README.md

 - Deployed on Heroku!

 #### Next steps:
+- Need to delete all unused profile pictures from AWS S3 buckets
 - Update permissions for superusers - should be able to post and ask questions without joining a class
-- Need to delete photos from Amazon AWS S3 when deleted from site by user
 - Removed student access if not currently enrolled in class - Do not remove projects!
-- Publish site!